 “Your connections are like a special breed of archivists, and they’re more likely to talk to someone they know.”

-Jade tucked her hair behind an ear out of reach from the jet-blasting air vent.
+Jade tucked her hair behind an ear out of reach of the air vent.

-“Hitler decided he was the leading authority on what should be classified as art — and all of the emerging expressionist work didn’t fit his mold.
-The Nazis obliterated the works of hundreds of artistic geniuses.
-And, he plundered the old masters.”
+“Hitler decided he was the leading authority on what should be classified as art — and all of the new expressionist work that was emerging didn’t fit his mold.
+They obliterated the works of thousands of artistic geniuses.”

 John nodded.
 “One of the letters is from Anna.
 She had the Paul Klee with her when she boarded a train for France.
 The other letter is from Francis Dumont, who expected Anna, but she never showed up.”

-“Francis’ handwriting looks like a woman’s but could just as easily have been a man’s name at the time.
+“Anna was a refugee,” murmured Jade.
+“Francis’ handwriting looks like a woman’s, but the name could have belonged to a man.
 The date is smudged.”
-She held the paper to the window letting the filtered light illuminate the markings.
-The ink bled along the paper fibers into a blackish halo with no trace of the original lines.
+She held the paper to the window letting the filtered light illuminate the markings through the pale fibers.
+The ink bled into a blackish halo with no trace of the original lines.

 “Seven fifty,” she said.